pnnl/ExaGO/tests/unit/opflow/constraints/equality/compute_equality_constraints_test_design.md

 To build a solution when the network is being multiplied folowing needs to be done:

 Copy only once first 2 elements; next 6 elements will be copied without any modifications for each segment; last two elements are first multipled by 2 and then coppied for each N except last one where you copy without multiplication.
-Two values added inbetween are Pf and Qf, or -100000 and 0.

 Example:
 a b c d e f g h i j